reata/sqllineage/docs/behind_the_scene/dos_and_donts.rst

 DOs and DONTs
 *************

+SQLLineage is a static SQL code lineage analysis tool, which means we will not try to execute the SQL code against any kinds of server.
+Instead, we will just look at the code as text, parse it and give back the result.
+No client/server interaction.

 DOs
 ===
 * SQLLineage will continue to support most commonly used SQL system.
 Make best effort to be compatible.